Is Mac Ride compatible with your bike?

 1.5" - Threadless steerer tube - less common and being phased out - not compatible with Mac Ride

-1" - Quill type stem with threaded steerer tube - not compatible with Mac Ride (until an adapter is for sale, in Sept/Oct 2017)
+1" - Quill type stem with threaded steerer tube - not compatible with Mac Ride (until an adapter is for sale, in Oct 2017)

 4. WHAT IS THE MAXIMUM WIDTH FOR MY TOP TUBE AND DOWN TUBE?

 Your tubes should be no more than 60mm wide.
 This will ensure the stirrups have clearance on either side of your bike.
-Tthe total distance from stirrup to stirrup is 70mm.
+The total distance from stirrup to stirrup is 70mm.

-5. CAN I USE MAC RIDE WITH A BIKE WITH DROPPED BARS?
+5. CAN I USE MAC RIDE WITH A DROPPER POST?

-6. CAN I USE MAC RIDE WITH A BIKE WITH A CANNONDALE LEFTY OR A BRAMPTON FOLDING BIKE?
+6. CAN I USE MAC RIDE WITH AN E-BIKE?

 Yes.
 As long as the stem, top tube and down tube parts meet the above requirements, carbon fiber bikes are fine, including carbon fiber seat posts.